 May 29 is the International Day of United Nations Peacekeepers.
 The day was established to honour the memory of UN peacekeepers who have lost their lives in the cause of peace.
 It pays tribute to all the men and women who have served and continue to serve in UN peacekeeping operations for their high level of professionalism, dedication and courage.

 This year is different.
+The proverbial “good guys” are enmeshed in an ongoing rape scandal.
 Anders Kompass, the director of field operations for the office of the High Commissioner for Human Rights in Geneva, was suspended and faced the sack after he shared confidential documents detailing the exploitation of children by French troops in the Central African Republic.
 The information was given to authorities in Paris due to the UN’s failure to stop the abuse.

 The scandal was first reported in April 2015, with the allegations of children being raped by “Blue Helmets”, as the peacekeepers are known.
 The UN repeatedly condemned his actions, contending that he had breached protocols by sharing a secret internal document.
 For nine months, Kompass was under disciplinary investigation.
 In January 2016 he was exonerated – Kompass was informed in a letter that the internal investigation, run by the Office of Internal Oversight, had cleared him of all charges.

 Media Diversified is a growing non-profit organisation formed in July of 2013 which seeks to cultivate and support skilled writers of colour by promoting content online through its own platform.
 In April 2016, founder and editor-in-chief Samantha Asumadu began the #PredatoryPeacekeepers campaign to highlight the prevalence of Blue Helmet sexual abuse and the plight of the survivors by demanding accountability from secretary general Ban Ki Moon and the United Nations.